-The spawning stock biomass (SSB) of the North-East Atlantic mackerel stock\ declined during the 1980s and early 1990s, increased rapidly after the early 2000s.
-Although lower than in the last couple of years, the mackerel SSB remained higher in 2016 than at any time since 1980, and more than double its size around 2000.
+The spawning stock biomass (SSB) of the North-East Atlantic mackerel stock^{} declined during the 1980s and early 1990s, but increased rapidly after the early 2000s.
+Although there has been a small decline in the last couple of years the mackerel SSB remained higher in 2017 than at any time prior to 2014, and more than double its size around 2000.